martinsumner/kv_index_tictactree/docs/SEGMENT_FILTERED_SST.md

 ## Rice-encoded Segment Filter

 A Rice-encoded filter is a way of providing improved memory efficiency compared to the Slot-based Segment Index.
-Rice-encoding filter is a bloom filter based on a single hash function (as above), but now the filter is packed using [rice encoding](https://en.wikipedia.org/wiki/Golomb_coding), which encodes the bloom an array of deltas base don the assumption of roughly equal spacing between deltas.
+Rice-encoding filter is a bloom filter based on a single hash function (as above), but now the filter is packed using [rice encoding](https://en.wikipedia.org/wiki/Golomb_coding), which encodes the bloom an array of deltas based on the assumption of roughly equal spacing between deltas - which should be an expected outcome of using a 'good' hash function.

 So if there are 15-bits to the hash in the bloom, and 128 keys in the bloom, then it can be assumed that the deltas are around 256 numbers apart, and so an 8-bit remainder is used, and: